CPVPEvent+

 ├── config.yml

-├── regen-templates/ # ← templates folder (one subfolder per world)
+├── regen-world/ # ← templates folder (one subfolder per world)

 │ ├── world/ # template for the overworld